Course Offerings

 - VIS 129E: Modernity and Visual Culture in 20th Century China and Japan (must be petitioned)

 Note: VIS 112 prerequisite will be waived for interested students of upper-division standing.
-Submit your pre-authorization request to Visual Arts via EASy - JAPN 135C Japanese for Professional Purpose III (must be petitioned)
+Submit your pre-authorization request to Visual Arts via EASy

 Winter 2020